 The Auditing and Assurance Standards Board is subject to the Senate Order.
-As the AUASB did not have any contracts for 1 July 2021 - 30 June 2022 a listing has not be published for that period.
+As the AUASB did not have any contracts for the 1 January - 31 December 2022 calendar year a listing has not be published for that period.

 In the course of official duties, officials of the AUASB received the following gifts and/or benefits where the value exceeds $A100 (excluding GST).